 Employment Law - Discrimination, Wage and Hour, Retaliation, Family Leave

-The Harris Law Firm is committed to protecting the rights of employees throughout the state of Oregon, with offices in Portland, Salem, Tualatin, and Hillsboro Oregon.
-We handle a wide range of cases, including workplace discrimination, harassment, retaliation, unpaid wages and hours, and family leave.
+Employment lawyers protect the rights of employees.
+Employment law includes workplace discrimination, harassment, retaliation, unpaid wages and hours, and family leave.
 Call 503-648-4777 for a free, no obligation interview to discuss your case.
 Some cases are handled on a "contingency" basis.
 Under the contingency fee arrangement there are no attorney fees unless we succeed in obtaining recovery for you.

 Discrimination - Harassment